dgaysae/dgaysae.github.io/_mod_prog/01-about.md

 ---
-title: "Programación Multimedia y Dispositivos Móviles"
+title: "Introducción a la programación"
-permalink: /mod_pmdm/intro/
+permalink: /mod_prog/about/
 excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
 last_modified_at: 2025-08-08T08:48:05-04:00
 redirect_from:
   - /theme-setup/
 toc: true
+toc_title: "Índice"
 #toc_icon: "heart"
 ---